srikarkasyap/My-c-projects/README.md

 - Please appologise me if there is mistake in the program
+- To open terminal in Ubuntu,
 `````````
-To open terminal in ubuntu, ctrl+alt+T.
+ ctrl+alt+T.
 `````````
 - To compile the program,(In ubuntu terminal)
 `````````````````````````